MatheusRabetti/matheusrabetti.github.io/_posts/2016-11-06-bayesian-introduction.md

 >   "The data we collected is *affected* by some parameters so that we try to find the parameters which is limited by our prior knowledge to maximize the chance this data happen"

-This is the key different between Baysian and Frequentist:
+This is the key different between Bayesian and Frequentist:

 *   The frequentist get the data and try to generalize that data to the whole population, it's very human nature.
     *    You see all your neighbors driving pinky cars => you end up the whole city love pinky cars.